Manjushamk/OnlineMarketPlace-Java-DesignPatterns/README.txt

 																	 2.Delete Items
 																	 3.Update Items
 																	 4.Browse Items
+																	 5.Add Admin
+																	 6.Add Customer
+																	 7.Remove Customer

-				 Enter an any of the options 1,2,3,4 for calling their respective functions, anything other than those options for exit Respective methods are called from server using Admim role based access
+				 Enter an any of the options 1,2,3,4,5,6 or 7 for calling their respective functions, anything other than those options for exit
+				 Respective methods are called from server using Admim role based access

 9. terminate RMI registry by entering command in server instance of putty: